 In a series of emails, and most recently at a steering group meeting that took place in Graz, I insisted on two points.
 Firstly, our definition should be sensitive to the political implications of distinguishing between ‘highly skilled’ and ‘unskilled’ immigrants.
 My main concern was that we had to take care not to reproduce and ratify the unacceptable view that refugees are valued only in terms of their potential economic contributions.
 Secondly, I argued that, whatever criteria we used, these should be unambiguous, transparent and measurable.
 Rather than reinvent the wheel, I proposed adopting the International Standard Classification of Occupations (ISCO-08) scheme, which is used by statistics agencies worldwide, and therefore had the added benefit of ensuring comparability across the three national sites of research, and multiple countries of refugee origin.
 The ISCO-08 scheme draws on multiple criteria (formal education, typical tasks, amount of experience and training required) to define four skill levels, and defines ‘professionals’ (level 4) as having tertiary education, being mainly involved in intellectual work, and working in contexts where high literacy and numeracy skills are essential.

 The main deliverable of the project is a toolkit, or set of teaching and learning materials aiming to develop the professional intercultural communication skills of highly skilled refugees.
-The toolkit consists of two main parts, or modules: one is (to be) designed for self-study and is addressed to refugees themselves; the other is designed for classroom use and is (to be) written with a teacher audience in mind.
+The toolkit consists of two two parts, or modules: one is (to be) designed for self-study and is addressed to refugees themselves; the other is designed for classroom use and is (to be) written with a teacher audience in mind.
 Each module comprises five units, which focus on different stages of professional reintegration, namely (a) understanding the context, (b) finding a job, (c) applying for a job, (d) being interviewed and (e) starting a job.
 The activities that make up each unit are the same, or similar, but they are presented with different scaffolding, to cater to the needs of both refugees working autonomously, and teachers who work with refugees.
 A key principle underpinning the design of the toolkit is flexibility: units can be accessed sequentially or in any other order that is appropriate, and the activities themselves can be used for self-study, differentiated instruction or whole-class teaching.

 - The users of the toolkit should not be treated as linguistically deficient.
 By definition, highly skilled migrants would have to be assumed to be highly literate in the language(s) of their country of origin, and most likely English as well, since this is the lingua franca in international professional communities.
 I insisted that such pre-existing linguistic capital would have to be acknowledged.

 - The toolkit should aim to foster international mobility, not hinder it.
-This, to me, meant that the primary aim would not be to teach local languages, even though these would doubtless be useful for settling in a particular place.
+This, to me, meant that the primary aim should not be to teach local languages, even though these would doubtless be useful for settling in a particular place.
 Rather, the priority should be to develop ‘language for mobility’ skills, i.e., skills that would help refugees in any context in which they might find themselves in the future.